-Any form of violence or crime that takes place on the School premises must be reported to the local police department.
+Any form of violence or crime that takes place on the school premises must be reported to the local police department.
 Any form of violence or crime that takes place on a hospital's premises must be reported to the security department of that hospital.
-The Program Director must issue immediate timely warnings for incidents reported to the School that are confirmed to pose a substantial threat of bodily harm or danger to members of the hospital or campus community.
-The School will ensure that a victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
-The Program Director will issue this warning through Crew, a cell phone application that all students are required to download upon admission into the School.
+The Program Director must issue immediate timely warnings for incidents reported to the school that are confirmed to pose a substantial threat of bodily harm or danger to members of the hospital or campus community.
+The school will ensure that a victim's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
+The Program Director will issue this warning through Crew, a cell phone application that all students are required to download upon admission into the school.
 Certain campus officials have a duty to report sexual assault, domestic violence, dating violence, stalking among other criminal acts for federal statistical reporting purposes (Clery Act).
 All personally identifiable information is kept confidential, but statistical information must be passed along to the Campus Security Authority (CSA) regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the Annual Security Report.
-This report helps to provide the community with a clear picture of the extent and nature of campus crime, to ensure greater community safety.
+This report helps to provide the community with a clear picture of the extent and nature of campus crime, and to ensure greater community safety.
 Mandated federal reporters include: local police, Human Resources staff, and any other official with significant responsibility for student activities.
 The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
 This reporting protects the identity of the victim and may be done anonymously.
-Sovah School of Health Professions Clery Geography consists of Suite 200 of the River District Tower located at 109 Bridge St. Danville, VA 24541 and the Newton's Landing parking lot where the students park.
+Sovah School of Health Professions Clery Geography consists of 137 S. Main Street, Danville VA 24541 and the adjacent student parking lots.
 Appendix A shows a map of the School's Clery Geography.
-See appendix B for The Campus Security Report is
+See appendix B for The Campus Security Report.